This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks!

 Step 5 – Remove and Glue Basket

-Now we need to get the basket off the pins.
+Now you need to get the basket off the pins.
 To do this, apply a liberal coat of white glue to the basket.
 Make sure you get plenty of glue in the nooks and crannies!
 Try to avoid gluing the foamboard as much as possible – you don’t want to glue the basket to the board!

 Before the glue has time to dry completely, you need to remove the pins and remove the basket from the board.
 I did it 5 minutes after gluing – so that the glue was still tacky, but it was holding the layers together.